 - Let the newborn’s toenails grow for a while before cutting them.

-- Cutting baby’s toenails while he is asleep may make your job easier.
+- Cutting the baby’s toenails while the baby is asleep may make your job easier.

 - Check your baby’s shoe size regularly as the feet tend to grow faster.

 - It is not advisable to cut your baby’s nails with your mouth as the bacteria in your mouth may get transferred to the nails.
 It may also lead to chipping, causing infection eventually.